What Is Employment Discrimination?

 Representing Victims Of Discrimination In Ohio Workplaces

 Employment discrimination can be devastating for employees.
 If you have been discriminated against in the workplace, you may be eligible to bring a lawsuit in federal or state courts, but you may also need the counsel of an experienced lawyer in order to protect your interests.
-At Cook & Logothetis, LLC, in Cincinnati, Ohio, we represent the victims of employment discrimination, helping them achieve the social and economic justice they deserve.
+At Cook, Allen & Logothetis, LLC, in Cincinnati, Ohio, we represent the victims of employment discrimination, helping them achieve the social and economic justice they deserve.

 Sexual Harassment And Sexual Discrimination

 Sexual harassment and sexual discrimination may seem like the same term, but they are very different ideas.
 Sexual harassment occurs when an employer, manager or co-worker engages in unwelcome sexual behavior toward an employee.

 Sexual discrimination, however, is often based on gender.
 It occurs when employment decisions are made specifically because an employee is a male or female.
 The Supreme Court has established that it is just as illegal to discriminate against men as it is against women.

 It is illegal for employers to fire someone just before their pension vests in order to keep them from getting their pension.
 It is also illegal for employers to lay off an entire department because the entire department is going to gain access to a 20-year and out benefit.
 If you have been fired before your pension vests or believe your employer has discriminated against you to prevent you from obtaining a pension, contact our Cincinnati law firm to talk with an attorney.